England Football Online

 • A third of Owen's goals came in the historic 5-1 victory against Germany, in München.

 • Contrary to the FIFA records, Rio Ferdinand's goal, against Denmark, should have been awarded to the Danish goalkeeper, Sørensen, as an own goal, for he diverted Ferdinand's header, which was going across the six-yard box, into the net in his attempt to save.
-It took the defender another five years to score again for England.
+It took the defender another five years to score for England.

 • Nick Barmby scored England's first goal in this kit, his fourth and last for his country.
 It was also Eriksson's first match in charge.
 Curiously, Barmby had also netted the first goal of Glenn Hoddle's reign, back in 1996.